anbitasiregar/nasa-asteroid-analysis/README.md

 - Real-Time Application: Integrate the Random Forest model into real-time asteroid tracking systems and other decision-making pipelines to classify and prioritize asteroids dynamically.

 ## For More Information
-See the full analysis in the Jupyter Notebook or review this presentation
+See the full analysis in the [Jupyter Notebook](https://github.com/anbitasiregar/nasa-asteroid-analysis/tree/main/notebooks) or review the [presentation](https://github.com/anbitasiregar/nasa-asteroid-analysis/blob/main/presentations/Asteroid%20Classification%20Analysis%20Presentation.pdf)

 Original data source: https://www.kaggle.com/datasets/lovishbansal123/nasa-asteroids-classification/data